katamvarsha/Text-Analytics-Model-and-Chatbot-WWF/README.md

 The topic model was built and tested on the dataset provided.
 However, as we know the English language is fluid and there are multiple variations in the use of the language, it would be helpful to release the chatbot as a trial to collect real time customer input to test its response and accuracy.
 User testing will also enable WWF to understand what the chatbot may potentially struggle to understand and respond appropriately, e.g. certain languages, dialects, abbreviations, etc. so as to incorporate these considerations into the further development of the chatbot.

-**2. Integrating the chatbot and model with different messaging platforms to reach a wider audience**
+**2. Integrate the chatbot and model with different messaging platforms to reach a wider audience**

 We understand WWF is also on social media platforms like Facebook and Instagram where there are messaging platforms attached.
 Integrating the chatbot to these platforms enables WWF to solve customer enquiries not only with its official website but on multiple channels.
 This allows WWF to reach a wider span of audience and further enhance their customer service quality.